Gluten-Free Blueberry-Peach Baked Oatmeal

 Try this scone recipe for a sweet start to your morning.

-Author’s Note – I like to use either coconut milk or fresh milk for this recipe.
+I like to use either coconut milk or fresh raw milk for this recipe.
 A natural sweetener could be added as well, although the banana gives just the right amount of sweetness for my taste.
+I have also added fresh pineapple which gives it a nice tropical twist!

 Ingredients: